 - Increase transparency

 Although Indorama has responded to our request for more information regarding the company’s chemicals management, there are still uncertainties regarding the company’s production of hazardous chemicals.
 At least when it comes to public information.
-In order to allow a comprehensive global evaluation, the company should therefore make this information public – especially details regarding the revenue generated outside of EU and US markets.
+In order to allow a comprehensive global evaluation, the company should therefore make this information public – especially details regarding where the five SIN chemicals are used and which % of revenue these products generate.
 Generally speaking, information about chemicals sold in the EU and the US is available through public records, which is not the case in other parts of the world.